Help, our relationship is about to end!

 Where can we find help and advice?

 Trustworthy friends and family members are an important source of emotional support and empathetic discussion partners in a time of crisis such as a separation.
-However, it often helps to talk about certain topics with a neutral counselor.
-There is a wide range of help available for people in a separation situation.
-In North Rhine-Westphalia, you will find many contact points to clarify your emotional, legal and financial issues.
+Sometimes, however, a neutral counselor is needed.

-• The Youth Welfare Office is an important point of contact for all questions relating to your underage children.
+In North Rhine-Westphalia, there is a wide range of help available for people in separation situations: marriage, family and life counselling centres offer support and are happy to advise you on emotional, legal, organizational or financial issues.
+The youth welfare office is an important point of contact for all questions relating to your underage children.
 In crisis situations, you are entitled to free advice.

-• In North Rhine-Westphalia, there is also a hotline for single parents at the Association of Single Mothers and Fathers NRW on 0201 82774-799.
+• You can call the hotline for single parents at the Verband alleinerziehender Mütter und Väter NRW on 0201 82774-799.

 Everyday help, practical communication tips and conflict resolution, as well as a database with contact addresses for advice and support services can be found on the STARK website, which is funded by the Ministry of Family Affairs.